 William Stefanov is a remote sensing scientist for the International Space Station science office.

 “Nighttime imagery provides an intuitively graspable view of our planet,” said Stefanov.
 “City lights provide a fairly straightforward means to map urban versus rural areas, and to show where the major population centers are and where they are not.
 They are also an excellent means to track urban and suburban growth, which feeds into planning for energy use and urban hazards, for studying urban heat islands, and for initializing climate models.”
+Also The city lights of Western Europe as shown in the images are stunning.

 Image Credit: NASA Earth Observatory